AresMUSH/aresmush/plugins/login/help/en/privacy.md

 title: Data and Privacy on Ares Games
 tutorial: true
 ---

+# Data and Privacy on Shattered

+On Shattered, no staff member will spy on player activities.
+They have no access to a 'dark' setting, no way to view private scenes, and no access to private communication such as mail or pages.

+The following information provides more details about how Ares works in terms of privacy.
+Spirit Lake has not made any changes to these functions.

+The game admin (Nessie) is the only staff member with access to error logs.
 # Data and Privacy on Ares Games

-It's up to each individual Ares game to determine their privacy policies.
-Ideally this will be conveyed to players in the terms of service acknowledgement or a policy file on the wiki.
-This article provides some **general** information about privacy on Ares games.

 > Note: This article is about the Ares game server.
-For AresCentral and aresmush.com privacy practices, see the [website privacy policy](https://aresmush.com/privacy.html).
+For AresCentral and aresmush.com privacy practices, see the [website privacy policy](http://aresmush.com/privacy.html).

 **Ares has no built-in commands to support admins spying on players.**  That means there's no SUSPECT flag or DARK power for spying, and no admin commands to view private scenes, mail, or private messages.
 Just as with any online service, though, **any** data transmitted to the server and/or stored in the database is ultimately accessible to the game owner and anyone they choose to share it with.
 They may install custom loggers or custom commands, or crack open the database manually.
 Sensitive information is best kept off-game.